5 Things To Consider Before Visiting Italy

 2. How to Get There?

 The answer seems like a no brainer until you realize that even if you are coming from overseas, you have a couple of options: you can fly or you can sail on a cruise.
-If you are already on the continent, you can fly, take the train or rent a car and drive.
+If you are already on the continent, fly, take the train or rent a car and drive.
 Driving internationally should be investigated first but imagine, a road trip in Europe!
 There are also cruises within Europe.

 3. Where to Stay?

 There are so many options nowadays: hotels, apartment rentals, vacation rentals through owners or your own vacation ownership (timeshare).
 Use a map website and figure out how close you will be to public transportation and attractions.
 Use reviews wisely: some people often will give a negative review for a minor reason.
 Also, check the date of a review.
+Our choice: an apartment rental near public transportation.

 4. What to Do?